microsoft/ostc-docs/README.md

 # ostc-docs

-Documentation for the OSTC team
+Documentation for the Open Source Technology Center (OSTC) team.

 Please note that this is a public repository, and I'd like to keep it public so other public repositories can refer to sections of this